 At one end of the spectrum we have pure, full-strength lemon oil that has been pressed directly from the peels of lemons.
 At the other end of the spectrum, we have “lemon oil products” that usually contain only a small amount of lemon oil or, in some cases, no lemon oil at all (more on that below).

 Pure, Full-Strength Lemon Oil

 Pure, full-strength lemon oil, cold-pressed directly from lemon peel, is indeed bad for your guitar’s fretboard.
-It’s intense, highly acidic stuff, and can cause skin and sinus irritation in people who are especially sensitive to it.
-Despite being an “oil,” pure lemon oil’s high acidity can cause excessive drying of your fretboard and, with long-term use, can break down any adhesives that might be holding your frets or fretboard binding (if yours has it).
+It’s intense stuff.
+Despite being an oil, pure lemon oil can cause drying of your fretboard and, with excessive or long-term use, can break down any adhesives that might be holding your frets or fretboard binding (if yours has it).

 This kind of pure lemon oil, as well as other citrus oils pressed from peels, contains d-Limonene.
 D-Limonene is a key ingredient in products like Goo Gone, Simple Green, 3-IN-ONE Degreaser, etc. and for good reason.
 At full strength, pure lemon oil can be used to remove adhesives, grease, and even sanitize surfaces.
 Great for cleaning and sanitizing hard, non-porous surfaces.
 Way too intense for the fine wood of your guitar’s fretboard.

 “Lemon Oil” Products (Fretboard Lemon Oils)